-- (2) fails to present or forward the check for collection, settlement is finaloccurs at the midnight deadline of the person receiving settlement. - (d) If settlement for an item is made by giving authority to charge the account of the bank giving settlement in the bank receiving settlement, settlement is final occurs when the charge is made by the bank receiving settlement if there are funds available in the account for the amount of the item. - (e) Settlements between banks for the forward collection of a check are final at the time prescribed in subsections (a) through (d). - (f) (1) A payor bank may require that checks presented for forward collection be separated from returned checks. - (2) If a presenting bank delivers the check to a location described in Section 4-204 by 8 a.m. on a business day (local time of the location to which the check is delivered), the payor bank is accountable to the presenting bank for the amount of the check, unless, by the close of Fedwire on the business day that it receives the check, the payor bank either returns the check or settles with the presenting bank for the amount of the check by credit to an account at a Federal Reserve Bank designated by the presenting bank.
-If the payor bank is accountable for the check under the preceding sentence, but does not make final payment of the check, it shall not be accountable for the amount of the check, but it shall be accountable to the presenting bank for interest compensation for each day after the business day on which the check was presented (including the day of settlement or return) until the paying bank settles for the check or returns the check or a notice in lieu of the check, as provided in [new Sections 4-303 and 4-307]. - (3) Notwithstanding paragraph (2) of this subsection, if a payor bank closes on a business day and receives presentment of a check on that day in accordance with paragraph (1) of this subsection, the payor bank is accountable to the presenting bank for the amount of the check, unless, by the close of Fedwire on the business day it receives the check, it either returns the check or settles with the presenting bank for the amount of the check by credit to an account at a Federal Reserve Bank designated by the presenting bank.
+(c) A depositary bank that is also the payor may charge back the amount of an item to its customer's account or obtain refund (e) Settlements between banks for the forward collection of a check are final at the time prescribed in subsections (a) through (d).

+(f) (1) A payor bank may require that checks presented for forward collection be separated from returned checks.

+(2) If a presenting bank delivers the check to a location described in Section 4-204 by 8 a.m. on a business day (local time of the location to which the check is delivered), the payor bank is accountable to the presenting bank for the amount of the check, unless, by the close of Fedwire on the business day that it receives the check, the payor bank either returns the check or settles with the presenting bank for the amount of the check by credit to an account at a Federal Reserve Bank designated by the presenting bank.
+If the payor bank is accountable for the check under the preceding sentence, but does not make final payment of the check, it shall not be accountable for the amount of the check, but it shall be accountable to the presenting bank for interest compensation for each day after the business day on which the check was presented (including the day of settlement or return) until the paying bank settles for the check or returns the check or a notice in lieu of the check, as provided in [new Sections 4-303 and 4-307].

+(3) Notwithstanding paragraph (2) of this subsection, if a payor bank closes on a business day and receives presentment of a check on that day in accordance with paragraph (1) of the section subsection, the payor bank is accountable to the presenting bank for the amount of the check, unless, by the close of Fedwire on the business day it receives the check, it either returns the check or settles with the presenting bank for the amount of the check by credit to an account at a Federal Reserve Bank designated by the presenting bank.
 If the closing is voluntary, the paying bank shall pay interest compensation to the presenting bank for each day after the business day on which the check was presented (including the day of settlement or return) until the paying bank either returns the check or settles for the check.

-- (g) (1) Each bank that transfers one or more checks to a collecting bank and in return receives a settlement or other consideration warrants to the transferee bank that the accompanying information, if any, accurately indicates the total amount of the checks transferred. - (2) Each bank that presents one or more checks to a paying bank and in return receives a settlement or other consideration warrants to the paying bank that the total amount of the checks presented is equal to the total amount of the settlement demanded by the presenting bank from the paying bank. - (3) If the payor bank settles with the presenting bank in an amount exceeding the total amount of the checks, the payor bank may set off the excess settlement amount against subsequent settlements for checks presented, or for returned checks for which it is the depositary bank, that it receives from the other bank.
+(g) (1) Each bank that transfers one or more checks to a collecting bank and in return receives a settlement or other consideration warrants to the transferee bank that the accompanying information, if any, accurately indicates the total amount of the checks transferred.

+(2) Each bank that presents one or more checks to a paying bank and in return receives a settlement or other consideration warrants to the paying bank that the total amount of the checks presented is equal to the total amount of the settlement demanded by the presenting bank from the paying bank.

+(3) If the payor bank settles with the presenting bank in an amount exceeding the total amount of the checks, the payor bank may set off the excess settlement amount against subsequent settlements for checks presented, or for returned checks for which it is the depositary bank, that it receives from the other bank.